alphauslabs/tmpdocs/docs/guides/aws-query-costs.md

 !!! tip "Tip: use file as --raw-input"
     If your `--raw-input` is getting longer and is becoming difficult to read, you can write it in a file, and then reference that file in your command.
 For example,
     ```sh
     # This is your query file.
+Modify as needed.
     $ cat /tmp/query.json
     {
       "accountId":"012345678901",